-Steven Warwick is playing Madonna’s 2002 James Bond theme song ‘Die Another Day‘ and the crowd in a small and smoke-filled Ormside Projects in London is loving it.
+Steven Warwick is playing Madonna’s 2002 James Bond theme song ‘Die Another Day‘ in a small and smoke-filled Ormside Projects in London.
 The night is stretching out into the wee hours and Mexico City’s Tayhana is yet to perform.
 Madonna’s early days Auto-Tune is singing “I’m gonna break the cycle,/ I’m gonna shake up the system” on the 2002 pop electroclash classic and the lyrics, weirdly, resonate.
 Festival Hyperlocal is a music, art and performance event that was first put on by organiser Bruno Gomez in a Buenos Aires warehouse in 2013, and has been going ever since.
 The all-day festival, alongside smaller one-off events, happens in both London and the Argentinian capital annually, applying a punk and DIY approach to a far broader and more eclectic program than that label would imply.
 Warwick (fka Heatsick)’s wildly camp DJ set of 00s gay club classics — like Kylie Minogue’s ‘Come into My World‘, The Ones’ ‘Absolutely Flawless‘ and ‘La Macarena‘ — might not be so representative of the sound that Festival Hyperlocal is going for but it is a good indication of its policy of inclusivity and creative freedom.

 Up until recently taking place at Cafe OTO and other small venues nearby, this October 6 event is the first time the UK edition of the festival has happened south of the River, at DIY Space for London and Ormside Projects.
 It starts at midday with an online-only stream of spoken word on Comet Radio, followed by a live and live-streamed reading by artist and writer Aurelia Guo and early performance by No Home.
 There’s food at the door and people gradually trickle in to the main stage where DJ Nesa is set up atop a Club Mate crate, his wonky mixes and mashups drawing on a breadth of artists and styles — from dancehall and hip hop to techno and ambient.
 He finishes his set and leaves the makeshift mixing desk with a track featuring a looping cut up sample saying “motherfuckers” still playing.
 As DJ Nesa rolls away his cables, Yikii appears as a projection on the wall.
 A girl dressed as a bunny rabbit frolics through some woods to the creepy femme vocals, synth atmospherics and the occasional piano and orchestral elements that made the Chinese producer’s recent 溫柔惡夢【Gentle Nightmare 】 EP so enjoyable.
 Live and online, it’s mesmerising.